emadrid-at-ccm/modern-cpp/3.5/class1.md

 feasible to make the features available that I have tought of branching clang to implement them.

-For an example of abstraction mechanisms, C++ relies on templates when other languages rely on runtime support; C++ gives choices to programmers, other languages restrict choices; practically all other languages rely on intrusive mechanisms while C++ is rather peculiar in the natural way in which non-intrusive mechanisms allow the expression of very powerful abstractions.
+For an example of abstraction mechanisms, C++ relies on templates (a feature that acts at compilation time) when other languages rely on runtime support;
+C++ gives choices to programmers, other languages restrict choices; practically all other languages rely on intrusive mechanisms while C++ is rather peculiar in the natural way in which non-intrusive mechanisms allow the expression of very powerful abstractions.

 C++ is the best representative of "Generic Programming".
 Roughly speaking, making the types parameters of the code, or that the code does not concern itself with irrelevant details of the types it deals with.
+We will later define what a data type is.
 Generic Programming is to a degree *metaprogramming*, making programs that reasons about themselves.
 In any case, C++ code informs much more the compiler about what the program does, then it helps detecting errors and optimizing.

+### Epistemological theory of software engineering

 One practical concern is to being able to express relationships between software elements, if the relationships are not encoded then programmers can not